gdl-res/colab_notebooks/README.md

 # **How to Train Your Detection Neural Network: YOLOv11**

-This repository features a Colab notebook designed to introduce object detection using the state-of-the-art **YOLOv11** model.
+The goal is to add more notebooks to this repository, ideally from an introductory perspective.
+At the state of the art, this repository features a Colab notebook designed to introduce object detection using the state-of-the-art **YOLOv11** model.
 It provides a beginner-friendly overview of:

 - The fundamentals of object detection.
 - Data labeling best practices.